Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 - Book skip-the-line tickets online for major attractions.

-- Confirm holiday opening hours to avoid surprises.
+- Confirm attraction opening hours to avoid surprises.

 - Dress modestly (cover shoulders and legs) in religious sites.